KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
-- Fix SEQRES error that appears when modeling peptides of many residues
-- Check validity of receptor when rescoring after openMM; Sometimes the .pdbqt does not exist
-- Correct minor error when re-scoring with openMM; Don't use Vinardo by default.
 - Update SMINA with GNINA and give the appropriate options in the argparser
 - Add the option to choose a template if the user wants it to
 - Renumber the indexes appearing like `5001`, `5002`, `5003` etc. in the results, maybe have an extra column stating where the result came from